This post page is no longer updated, so please go to the following:

 The Ocean View Jeju Guesthouse was luxurious by hostel standards!
 It was in a lovely spot next to the sea.
 The dorm was big with brand new facilities.
 On the second floor was a bar with a cool terrace.
 I showered, then walked (ouch) back to a Pizzarea 3657, a pizza restaurant I’d seen on the way in; pizza from wood fired brick oven?
 Glass of red wine?
 Yes please!
 After that, I went too the guesthouse bar and had a few beers before bed.

-Course 10-1 – May 3rd 2024
+Course 10-1 – Gapado Island – May 3rd 2024

-Route on Naver Maps:
+Route on Naver Maps: https://naver.me/5Gyv74lY

 Second day on the island for this 3-day trip.
-I had just got a bus from the entrance of the Eorimok Hallasan trail to the harbour near my guesthouse.
+I had just got a bus from the entrance of the Eorimok Hallasan trail after hiking it in the early morning.
 I ran to make the 14:00 ferry.
-The ferry takes 10 minutes and as soon as I got off, I rented a bicycle with a basket on the front for 5,000 won!
-This is how I did Course 10-1, with my back in the basket!
-It was very pleasant.
-The the crop of this island is barley making the whole area lovely and golden in the fine weather!
-It didn’t take too long to cycle slowly around and I stopped at Gapado Bomnalae (가파도봄날에) before heading back to the port.
+The ferry took only 10 minutes and as soon as I got off, I rented a bicycle with a basket on the front for 5,000 won; this is how I did Course 10-1, with my backpack in the basket!

 Course 12 – April 10TH 2023